Al Trautwig: Broadcasting career

 In the 1980s, Trautwig hosted USA Network's coverage of the National Hockey League; one off-beat feature that he did was to interview a water fountain.
 He also occasionally would do the sponsor plugs for WWF shows that would air on the USA Network in the mid-'80s.
 He occasionally guest hosted the NHL on Versus studio program Hockey Central.
 He also anchored several MISL games from 1978 to 1992.
-In the late 1980s, Trautwig hosted SportsNite for ABC Sports, leading former network personality Howard Cosell to quip to The Washington Posts Norman Chad, "I don't even know, as God is my witness, or have ever even heard of an Al Trautwig."
+In summer of 1988, Trautwig hosted SportsNite for ABC Sports, leading former network personality Howard Cosell to quip to The Washington Posts Norman Chad, "I don't even know, as God is my witness, or have ever even heard of an Al Trautwig."

 Trautwig was one of the original hosts for Classic Sports Network when it was founded in 1996.

-The 2000 New York Sportscaster of the Year, Trautwig has covered the last eight Olympic games, and has won New York Sports Emmys for his coverage of the Yankees, Knicks, and Rangers.
-From 1991–2001, Al was host of the New York Yankees' pre- and post-game shows on MSG Network, and also was in the booth for a few innings per game.
-In 2006, he hosted the new MSG show called Al Trautwig's MSG Vault, which featured vintage and sometimes discovered lost footage of the New York Knicks and New York Rangers from the 1960s, 1970s, and 1980s.
+The 2000 New York Sportscaster of the Year, Trautwig covered eight Olympic games, and won New York Sports Emmys for his coverage of the Yankees, Knicks, and Rangers.
+From 1991 to 2001, Trautwig was host of the New York Yankees' pre- and post-game shows on MSG Network, and also was in the booth for a few innings per game.
+In 2006, he hosted the new MSG show called Al Trautwig's MSG Vault, which featured vintage and sometimes discovered lost footage of the Knicks and Rangers from the 1960s, 1970s, and 1980s.

 At the beginning of the 2006 football season Trautwig became a radio host as well, hosting the radio version of NBC's Football Night in America for Westwood One, which co-produces the show (called NBC NFL Sunday) with the network.
 However, Trautwig left the show in the middle of the season.

-After taking an abrupt leave of absence in September 2019 Trautwig's contract was not renewed after taking some time off when he appeared in a November 2019 broadcast and viewers noted he looked unwell.
+After a 2019 broadcast in which viewers noted that Trautwig appeared unwell, he took a leave of absence and did not appear on television after that year; his MSG contract expired in 2021 and was not renewed.
+In 2024, Trautwig said he was working on a book about his career.

 He also hosted NBC's coverage of the Ford Ironman World Championship, Foster Grant Ironman World Championship 70.3 and ING New York City Marathon.